ukos-git/photoframe/README.md

 ## hardware

-You will need a rapberry pi prepared with a bullseye release.
-The installation routine is tested with `2021-10-30-raspios-bullseye-armhf.zip`
+You will need a rapberry pi prepared with a bookworm release.
+The installation routine is tested with `2024-03-15-raspios-bookworm-arm64.img.xz`

 ## setup